 White water rafting, canoeing and kayaking are also great opportunities for fresh air, exercise and sunshine.
 There are places in the Phoenix Valley where you can rent the equipment for canoeing and kayaking.
 If you want to try rafting, you will need to travel a bit, but exercise caution because some places where you stop may not be well-sanitized.

 Your local playground is a great place for the kids to play in normal times.
 With the current virus precautions, you will want to avoid crowded playgrounds.
 Try to find times that are less crowded and stay aware of social distancing.
 Some playgrounds may not be open, so it’s always best to check before you go.
-If you do decide to go, the CDC has published some guidelines for your safety.

 It’s all too easy to just blow off exercise when it’s inconvenient.
 But remember that exercise is essential to living a long and healthy life.
 Phelps LaClair encourages exercise because we want to see you active well into your senior years.
 Health is wealth, so plan now to live a fulfilling life that will bring happiness to you and your family.
 For all your estate planning needs, call us for a free, no obligation consultation.
 We can show you ways to keep your wealth and pass a legacy on to the next generations.
 In the meantime, we’d love to hear about the activities in Phoenix you and your family are enjoying.
 Have fun this summer, and stay safe!